-4.1 Traffic Buffering
+4.1 Traffic buffering

 NHAM employs a high availability strategy that ensures the complete recovery of stateful SFCs, which are made up of one or more stateful VNFs, after any number of VNFs fail along the service chain.
 In most SFC implementations, a buffer precedes each VNF along the SFP, which is used by the SFF to store packets before delivering them to the VNF.
 NHAM, on the other hand, uses two buffers for each VNF in the chain, as illustrated in Figure 9.
-The first buffer, called buffer_rx, is located before the VNF in the chain and receives the traffic that needs to be delivered to the VNF.
+The first buffer, called buffer\rx, is located before the VNF in the chain and receives the traffic that needs to be delivered to the VNF.
 This buffer stores packets that have not yet been processed by the VNF.
-The second buffer, known as buffer_tx, is located after the VNF in the chain and receives the traffic output by the VNF.
+The second buffer, known as buffer\tx, is located after the VNF in the chain and receives the traffic that needs to be delivered to the VNF.
 This buffer stores traffic that has already been processed by the VNF.